ska-telescope/ska-tango-testing/docs/src/guide/integration/index.rst

 If you are looking for a more low-level and flexible approach to test asynchronous behaviors, you may want to look at the :py:mod:`ska_tango_testing.mock` module.
-If instead you are writing integration tests and you need to verify *from outside* that a *SUT* produces certain change events, then :py:mod:`ska_tango_testing.integration` probably is the right choice.
+If instead you are writing integration tests and you need to verify *from outside* that an *SUT* produces certain change events, then :py:mod:`ska_tango_testing.integration` probably is the right choice.

-Being encapsulated in a library this tool has also the advantage of being already unit tested and potentially shared among different projects, without code duplications.
+Being encapsulated in a library this tool has also the advantage of being already unit tested and potentially shared among different projects, without code duplication.

 **Module content overview**